China painting: European manufacturing

 A first attempt to manufacture porcelain in Europe was undertaken in Florence, Italy, in the late 16th century, sponsored by Francesco I de' Medici, Grand Duke of Tuscany.
 The "Medici porcelain" did not contain china clay, and was made only in small quantities.

 In the late 17th century, Louis Poterat tried to manufacture porcelain at Rouen, France.
 Little of this has survived.

 Tea drinking became fashionable in Europe at the start of the 18th century and created increasing demand for Oriental-style porcelain.

 Germany

 The Meissen porcelain factory near Dresden in Saxony was the first to successfully manufacture hard-paste porcelain in Europe.

 Painted porcelain wares that imitated oriental designs were being produced after 1715.

 Johann Joachim Kändler (1706–75) was the most famous sculptor at Meissen, creating vigorous models of figures and groups.

 The pieces had bright glazes and were painted in enamels with strong colors.

 Meissen's processes were carefully guarded from competitors.

 The secrets gradually leaked out, and factories were established in Prussia and at Vienna by the 1720s.

 After Saxony was defeated in the Seven Years' War (1756–63) the methods of making porcelain became widely known.

 By the late 18th century, there were twenty-three porcelain factories in Germany.

 The Nymphenburg Porcelain Manufactory in Munich was renowned for its delicate modeling and fine decoration.
+Paul Scheurich was a famous porcelain artist of the early 1900s and also designed banknotes.